therekrab/frc-programming-reference/source/beginner/subsystems.rst

    set state should either set a reference state (and not reach it) or, for a more complex option, these methods could instead return Commands that, when ran, drive the subsystem to that state.

+4. A subsystem shouldn't ever have access to another subsystem.
+If you want to read from a subsystem to see what a different subsystem should do, use a more restrictire approach of dependency injection.
+Instead of taking in the other subsystem directly, provide a method to do the thing that accepts the actual input you want.

 Examples
 ~~~~~~~~